 7. High level of competition.

-Fine, to find an answer to the second question, I started to analyze each of the 7 reasons that I identified as being responsible for the very existence of these Play Schools.
+Fine, to find an answer to the second question, I started to analyze each of the seven reasons I identified as being responsible for the very existence of these Play Schools.

 So let us see the effect that identified reasons have.